Reydifox/blockchain-school-server/documentation/ledger/infrastructural-api.md

 + Parameters
     + user: `object` (JSON) - Create new User by Entity object

+### updateUser [PUT /-> udpateUser(user)]
+Method will update existing entity.
+Param `user` is updated JSON object of entity.
+Method will find by a given object's ID and if exist, entity in persistance will be updated.
+Otherwise error will be given.
++ Parameters
+    + user: `object` (JSON) - Update Entity by Entity object

 ### deleteUser [DELETE /-> deleteUser(user_id)]
 Method will delete existing user entity from the persistance.
 Method will find by a given ID and if exist, entity in persistance will be deleted.
 Otherwise error will be given.
 + Parameters